smariapena/testplan/testplan.md

 ___

 ## Testing
-> **Plans, Areas, Methods, Features and Checklists** Testing the app from 10K ft to 0.01 mm away.
+> **Plans, Areas, Methods, Features and Checklists** Testing the app from 10K ft. to 0.01 mm away.
 This is where we start to get our hands dirty.

 ### Smoke Tests
 Identify and attempt to *automate* the core functions that needs to pass in order for a build to be ready for testing.
 Perhaps passing unit tests first.
 Perhaps just confirming the build can open and close.
 Perhaps any automated tests you have laying around.
 Figure this out and attach it to the build process.

 ### Unit Testing
 Describe any unit testing in the project and how it relates to document user here.
 Is it attached to the CI server?
 Is it something the developer only runs locally before they push or merge?
 What kind of coverage is there between the code and the unit tests.
-Is only one part or developer involved, etc
+Is only one part or developer involved, etc.

 ### Automated Testing
 Give a census of all automated tests and point to instructions for maintenance or additions.
 This document is a tool of a black box tester and while they may use tools they are not expected to create and maintain sets of tools for the project.